 During a prior fiscal year the District entered a settlement agreement with SW-30 Investments, LLC ("American") which recently took ownership of delinquent parcels 30 and 32.
 Pursuant to the agreement, the District received delinquent assessments on such parcels from American as follows: \$33,890 for Series 1999C debt assessments, \$69,094 for Series 2005 debt assessments, and \$65,000 for O & M assessments.
 The remaining delinquent O & M assessments on the parcels were forgiven while the remaining delinquent debt assessments were assumed by American excluding all penalties and past due accrued and unpaid interest on such debt assessments which was waived.
 The District also agreed to forbear on the foreclosure of delinquent parcels as long as American remains current on its obligations per the agreement.
-During the prior fiscal year, the District received \$23,538 for Series 1999C debt assessments and \$51,074 for Series 2005 debt assessments.
+During a prior fiscal year, the District received \$23,538 for Series 1999C debt assessments and \$51,074 for Series 2005 debt assessments.
+All requirements of the agreement were current as of September 30, 2023.